Hallidays History, Family Crest & Coats of Arms

 Hallidays is an ancient Scottish name that was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
-It is a name for someone who lived near the mountain called Holy Day
+It is a name for someone who lived near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Hallidays family